openscd/open-scd/doc/0001-ADR-Theming.md

-# Design proposal for Open-SCD
+# Theming proposal for Open-SCD

 Date: 2023-05-16